Documentation

 relying on Copula, in order to describe the dependencies.
 These classes inherit from the

-class successively through the TSamplerStochastic
+TCopula class successively through the TSamplerStochastic and

-classes.
+the TSampler classes.
 The idea of a copula is to define the interaction of variables using a parametric-function

 that can allow a broader range of entanglement than only using a correlation matrix (various shapes can be